 Wind power plants require careful planning

 Operating a wind power plant is more complex than simply erecting wind turbines in a windy area.
-Wind power plant owners must carefully plan where to position wind turbines.
-It is important to consider how fast and how often the wind blows at the site.
+Wind power plant owners must carefully plan where to position wind turbines and must consider how fast and how often the wind blows at the site.

 Wind speed typically increases with altitude and increases over open areas without windbreaks.
-Good sites for wind turbines include the tops of smooth, rounded hills, open plains or shorelines, and mountain gaps that funnel and intensify wind.
+Good sites for wind turbines include the tops of smooth, rounded hills; open plains and water; and mountain gaps that funnel and intensify wind.

 Wind speeds are not the same across the country

 Wind speeds vary throughout the United States.
 Wind speeds also vary throughout the day and from season to season.
 In Tehachapi, California, the wind blows more frequently from April through October than it does in the winter.
-This is a result of the extreme heat of the Mojave Desert during the summer months.
-The hot air over the desert rises, and the cooler, denser air above the Pacific Ocean rushes through the Tehachapi mountain pass to take its place.
-In a state like Montana, the wind blows more frequently during the winter.
+This fluctuation is a result of the extreme heat of the Mojave Desert during the summer months.
+As the hot air over the desert rises, the cooler, denser air above the Pacific Ocean rushes through the Tehachapi mountain pass to take its place.
+In a high altitude Great Plains state like Montana, strong winter winds channeled through the Rocky Mountain valleys create more intense winds during the winter.

-Fortunately, the seasonal variations in California and Montana match the electricity demands of the regions.
+Fortunately, the seasonal variations in wind speeds in California and Montana match the electricity demands of consumers in those states.
 In California, people use more electricity during the summer for air conditioners.
-In Montana, people use more electricity during the winter.
+In Montana, people use more electricity, in general, during the winter.

 International wind power

-Most of the wind power plants in the world are located in Europe and in the United States where government programs have helped support wind power development.
-However, China increased wind electricity generation from about 6 billion kilowatthours (kWh) in 2007 to 96 billion kWh in 2012 to become the second-largest producer of wind electricity in the world.
-The United States led the world in wind power generation in 2012, followed by China, Germany, Spain, and India.
+About 90 countries generate electricity with wind energy.
+Most wind power projects are located in Europe and in the United States where government programs have supported wind power development.
+China and India have increased wind electricity generation in recent years and were among the top five producers of electricity generation from wind in 2014.
+The United States led the world in wind power generation in 2014, followed by China, Germany, Spain, and India.